shabin5785/Golang_notes/GO_Notes_1.md

 - when we run the code, its runs inside a default go routine.

 - by default go scheduler runs on a single cpu.
+We can override it.
 THe scheduler runs the go rountines by allocating time slices to them

+- concurrency is not parallelism